Github Badge Co-authored with GPT-5-Pro Co-authored with Claude-4.5-Sonnet

 )

-# Index for fast user session lookups
+# Index for fast user session lookups (sort by last activity)

-__table_args__ = (Index("idx_user_created", "user_id", "created_at"),)
+__table_args__ = (Index("idx_user_updated", "user_id", "updated_at"),)

 def __repr__(self) -> str: